ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ranking-the.md

 $$\frac{1}{2}; \frac{2}{3}, \frac{3}{4}; \frac{4}{5}; \frac{3}{5}.$$

-The remaining ratio, 3/5, has the approximation
+The remaining ratio, 3/5, corresponds to a major sixth and has the approximation

 $$\frac{3}{5} \approx \frac{2^4}{3^3}.$$